What credit cards can I apply for?

 What are the advantages of a credit card?

-Conversely, there can be a few cons to credit cards if you don’t establish good habits from the off.
+Conversely, there can be a few cons to credit cards if you don’t establish good habits from the start.
 Spending to your limit and only ever making the minimum repayment is not the best habit to get into as it means you will always be carrying debt.
 If you open several cards and are not paying them off, then it means you are expanding your debts.
-Some cards also come with additional costs - for example annual fees, so always do your research to establish what card best serves your individual circumstances.
+Some cards also come with additional costs - for example annual fees.
+Always do your research to establish what card best serves your individual circumstances.

 When do credit cards charge interest?